EddieJIV/Lab-Architecture-Preparing-Active-Directory-Infrastructure-in-Azure/README.md

 <img width="700" height="700" alt="Virtual Network Create" src="https://github.com/user-attachments/assets/7c69335e-780b-42d4-9641-67ee3712f7d2" />

-- Next, navigate to Virtual Networks, we are going to create our own for this lab.
+- Navigate to Virtual Networks, as we are going to create our own for this lab.
 - Click Create once you've landed on the Virtual Network home page.